Olivenatural/Data_projects_TripleTen/Sprint15_Computer_Vision/README.md

 ---

-## 📉 11 — Model Performance & Results
+## 📉 12 — Model Performance & Results

+> **Note:**
+> Due to platform constraints, prediction visualizations and performance charts are described analytically rather than displayed as screenshots.
+All model behavior is supported by numerical metrics and training logs.

 The model achieved balanced performance with: